coralogix/workshops/docs/otel/autogenerators/index.md

 - Generates looping requests of a self running Spring server
 - Trace and span ID log auto-injection using `log4j2`
 - Requires Coralogix parsing `Body` field that contains Trace and Span IDs

+`node`
+- Container example
+- Generates looping requests of a self running Express server
+- Trace and span ID log injection using `Pino`
+- Does not require parsing for Trace and span IDs